meker12/commerce-channels.en/help/channel-manager/map-catalog-attributes.md

 1. On the [!UICONTROL Listings] page for the sales channel store, select **[!UICONTROL Settings]**.

-   - Find the Walmart Marketplace attribute to map.
+   - Find the[!DNL Walmart Marketplace]attribute to map.

    - Select the corresponding attribute from the [!DNL Commerce] store catalog.

-     The following example maps the Walmart Marketplace UPC attribute to the UPC attribute in the product catalog.
+     The following example maps the [!UICONTROL Walmart Marketplace UPC] attribute to the UPC attribute in the product catalog.

     ![Map attributes for product match criteria](assets/products-map-attributes-for-match.png)
    - Optionally, you can map multiple attributes to increase matches.
 If you map more than one attribute, select one as the **Primary identifier**.
 This